We are doing science for policy

-Sustainable development stands for meeting the needs of present generations without jeopardizing the ability of future generations to meet their own needs.
+Sustainable development means meeting the needs of present generations without jeopardising the ability of future generations to meet their own needs.
 Social, economic and environmental issues are inseparable and interdependent.

-JRC supports such this objective through analysis of the relations between technological change, scientific developments, environment, economy and policy approaches.
-For that, it produces techno-economic analysis of technological options and socio-economic analyses based in analytical modelling.
+The JRC supports such this objective through analysis of the relationships between technological change, scientific developments, the environment, the economy and policy approaches.
+Specifically, it produces techno-economic analysis of technological options and socio-economic analyses based on analytical modelling.

 In support to the Waste Framework Directive (2008/98/EC), and the Resource Efficiency Roadmap, the JRC has developped a set of guidance documents on how to use Life Cycle Thinking (LCT) and Life Cycle Assessment (LCA) in waste management decision making.
 The guidance documents can be found on the Life Cycle Thinking website.

 Moreover, the JRC contributions have supported a shift in policy focus from mere waste management towards the development of a circular economy.
 Following earlier work on end-of-waste criteria for high quality waste streams, more recent JRC activities include developing nutrient recovery rules for waste based fertilisers, exploring untapped potential in waste-to-energy, as well as reviewing Best Available Techniques for the management of extractive waste.